My first sports trading market

 Of course, my tiny efforts at the very start of my career were never going to make me achieve something special and ultimately that’s what I wanted to do.

 I was in a really well-paid job, but I could see this opportunity and wanted to really go for it but a key problem was in front of me.
 How could I bet at the level where I could actually do this seriously?
 The key issue with that was that liquidity was low on the exchanges and small stakes were never going to be enough.
 Also, I was just starting out, and I didn’t know where the limit was.

 So slowly, but surely, with each market that passed, I incrementally increased my stakes and my knowledge in individual markets.
 There was no great leap, no waking up one morning and discovering something new.
 It was just a slow, incremental, progress.
 Eventually, the numbers got big enough that I felt confident enough to quit my job and do this full time.

-What my US Open Golf bet looks like in 2021
+What my US Open Golf bet looks like now

 Since that first bet on the US Open Golf and over the intervening 20+ years, I’ve gradually improved my knowledge of Golf, individual courses, individual players and how a tournament is played.
 I also developed an odds model for Golf.
 When I started out that looked impossible, but as my knowledge grew and I watch more and more markets, I figured out how to do it.

 Of course, my confidence has grown.
 When I place a bet or take a trading position in a Golf market, I’m pretty sure it will all work out overall.
 Of course, you are not assured of that, but with time comes confidence so you make ‘firmer’ decisions.